rossme/marvel/README.md

 - **VCR and Webmock**: Replay external HTTP interactions.
 - **API Rate Limit Middleware**: The application is rate-limited.
-  - Faraday Middleware The application uses a custom middleware to handle API rate limiting.
+  - The application uses a custom Faraday middleware to handle API rate limiting.
-  - The rate limit is set to 1000 requests in a 24-hour period for each user.
+  - The rate limit is set to 1000 requests per user in a 24-hour period.
 - **API caching**: Caching is used to store the latest comics fetched from the Marvel API.
   - The cache is cleared every 24 hours.
   - Caching is used for both retrieving the latest comics and fetching comics by character.